(Published in The Norman Trans... - News Break

 (Published in The Norman Trans...

-Case No. PB-21-167 All creditors having claims against ROBERT PAUL BECHER, Deceased, are required to present the same, with a description of all security interests and other collateral (if any) held by each creditor with respect to such claim, to the named Personal Representative, c/o R. Lindsay Bailey, P.O.
-Box 1521, Norman, Oklahoma, 73070, on or before the following presentment date: August 10, 2021, or the same will be forever barred.marketplace.normantranscript.com
+Case No.: PB-2021-203 All creditors having claims against Deanna G. Burns, deceased, are required to present the same, with a description of all security interests and other collateral (if any) held by each creditor with respect to such claim, to the following named Personal Representatives c/o their attorney: Carlton W. Dimery at the below address on or before the presentment date: 11th day of August, 2021, or the same will be forever barred.marketplace.normantranscript.com